Eng-RSMY/LearnEDFM/README.md

 License:
 --------

+We wan't to provide you with the freedom to use and modify the code, but care about sharing with the community.
+Therefore the LearnEDFM source code is released under the GNU General Public License (GPL) v3.
+The GNU GPL v3 is a copyleft license that requires anyone who distributes the source code or a derivative work to make the source available under the same terms.
 Please see the file ./LICENSE for details

 Further information:
 --------------------